egvijayanand/dotnet-maui-samples/README.md

 Join me on [**Developer Thoughts**](https://egvijayanand.in/), an exclusive blog for .NET MAUI and Blazor, for articles on working with these samples.

-_Note: Samples are in the process of migrating to the latest framework version, so there would be a change in the directory structure, so kindly bear with this._
+_Note: Samples are in the process of migrating to the latest framework version, so there would be a change in the directory structure.
+Kindly bear with this._

+Made available in the `src\NET_8\` directory:
+* `EmbeddedWindows` - .NET MAUI Page embedded in a Native WinUI 3 App, targeting .NET 8 (`net8.0-windows10.0.19041.0`)
+  - Refer to this [article](https://egvijayanand.in/2024/02/29/dotnet-maui-native-embedding/) for working with this sample

 Made available in the `src\NET_9\` directory:
 * `EmbeddedWindows` - .NET MAUI Page embedded in a Native WinUI 3 App, targeting .NET 9 (`net9.0-windows10.0.19041.0`)